 BU is a university in the heart of a city, and our identity is shaped around this urban environment.
-The city of Boston has helped to make BU a great university, and we are dedicated to giving back to the city through a variety of outreach and community service programs.
+The city of Boston has helped to make BU a great university, and we are dedicated to supporting the city through a variety of outreach and community service programs.

 One of BU’s strongest commitments is to the education and intellectual development of city youth.
 We work closely with a number of elementary, middle and high schools in the city of Boston, and we actively work to promote their success.
 Among our most prominent local educational initiatives:

-- The Boston Scholars Program, through which we give 20 to 25 four-year full-tuition scholarships to graduating seniors from Boston’s public high schools.
-Since the program was created in 1973, BU has awarded more than $129 million in scholarships to 1,739 graduates of Boston’s schools.
+- The Thomas M. Menino Scholarship Program, through which we give 20 to 25 four-year full-tuition scholarships to graduating seniors from Boston’s public high schools.
+Since the program was created in 1973, BU has awarded more than $169 million in scholarships to 1,921 graduates of Boston’s schools.

-- The new Boston High Community Service Award program, through which the University guarantees to meet the full demonstrated financial need of all graduates of Boston’s public high schools who earn admission to BU without the need to resort to loans.
+- The new Community Service Award program, through which the University guarantees to meet the full demonstrated financial need, without loans, of all graduates of Boston’s public high schools who earn admission to BU.

 - The Cardinal Medeiros Scholarships, which provide four-year full-tuition scholarships to graduating seniors from area Catholic high schools.